HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-09-Moving my Blog from Wordpress to Github Pages.md

             be: yaml
     ```

-##### 8. Escape characters
+##### g.
+Escape characters

 Look out for `\` and remove them, they are not needed.

-#### Changes to the Theme
+#### 5. Changes to the Theme

 I made modifications to the theme, e.g. I changed the font family to IBM Plex Sans because that is my favorite font.

 I added "read time" to my posts based on this [article](https://int3ractive.com/blog/2018/jekyll-read-time-without-plugins/).

 Instead of the search page that is part of the Reverie theme I created an archive page that lists all my blogs sorted by year.
+This is based on Rafa Garrido's answer in this [Stackoverflow question](https://stackoverflow.com/questions/19086284/jekyll-liquid-templating-how-to-group-blog-posts-by-year).

 And some more stuff ... you can go over your top once you figured out how Jekyll works.